JauniusPinelis/PreparingForInterviews/README.md

 IN PROGRESS!
-(function and test case names are not the most creative but  hopefully getting better)
+(function and test case names are not the most creative but  hopefully getting better) Uses log4net(still configuring it) and Unit tests for testing

 Practicing several technical interview questions: